"I am glad that taking part in a trial might help others on their own cancer journey.”

-This trial was looking at radiotherapy with or without carbogen and nicotinamide tablets for bladder cancer that had spread into the muscle (locally advanced).
-This trial was supported by Cancer Research UK.
+This trial looked at radiotherapy with or without carbogen and nicotinamide tablets for bladder cancer that had spread into the muscle (locally advanced).
+It was supported by Cancer Research UK.

-Cancer cells are more likely to be killed by radiotherapy if they have plenty of oxygen.
-The treatment used in this trial was trying to increase the amount of oxygen available to cancer cells.
+Radiotherapy is more likely to kill cancer cells if the cells have plenty of oxygen.
+The aim of the treatment in this trial was to increase the amount of oxygen available to cancer cells.
 The researchers hoped that this would help to stop the cancer from coming back.

-This treatment involved taking nicotinamide tablets and using a breathing apparatus called the carbogen breathing system, for a few minutes before and during each radiotherapy treatment.
+People in this trial took nicotinamide tablets and used a breathing apparatus called the carbogen breathing system, for a few minutes before and during each radiotherapy treatment.

-The aims of this trial were to find out
+The main aims of this trial were to find out:

 Summary of results